Dave Pelzer: Reception of A Child Called "It"

 His first book, A Child Called "It," was successful and generated interest.
-It was listed on The New York Times Bestseller List for several years and in five years had sold at least 1.6 million copies.
+It was listed on The New York Times Best Seller list for several years and in five years had sold at least 1.6 million copies.
 Pelzer was invited to television shows such as The Montel Williams Show and The Oprah Winfrey Show to give interviews after the book was published.

-In a 2001 news article Orion UK Publishing's Trevor Dolby said, "We get 10 letters a day from people saying the first book mirrors their own childhood, which is very depressing."
+In a 2001 news article, Orion UK Publishing's Trevor Dolby said, "We get 10 letters a day from people saying the first book mirrors their own childhood, which is very depressing."
 One reader was quoted: "(The book) made me see that I wasn't the only one out there...that had this...in their life.
 That there's people who do understand."

 Writer David Plotz criticized Pelzer in an article he wrote for Slate.
 In the article Plotz says that because Pelzer's parents are dead they cannot question how they are depicted.